box1273002/Entrepreneurship/Business_Plan.md

 Evaluation:

-S3 raised a number of questions pertaining how exactly we should implement the “long task” in a way that is so tedious that a relapsing user would rather do something productive than perform it, but not so difficult that a user with genuine intentions is unfairly constrained.
+Scenario 3 raised a number of questions pertaining how exactly we should implement the “long task” in a way that is so tedious that a relapsing user would rather do something productive than perform it, but not so difficult that a user with genuine intentions is unfairly constrained.
 In the end, we decided that the simplest options, like typing 500 disjointed characters would fit these two properties best.
 However, to further promote the idea of fairness within our system, we decided to allow the user to pick out of one of three tedious tasks they would rather perform if they ever make a mistake and need to adjust their credit settings.

 ### Scenario 4 - “Premium Use”: